Stocks drift to a mixed close as worries about the US government's soaring debt continue to weigh

 The legislation also includes a speedier rollback of production tax credits for clean electricity projects, which sent shares of solar companies tumbling.
 Sunrun dropped 37.1%, Enphase Energy fell 19.6% and First Solar slid 4.3%.

-Health care stocks were also falling early Thursday after the Centers for Medicare & Medicaid Services said it was immediately expanding its auditing of Medicare Advantage plans.
+Health care stocks also fell Thursday after the Centers for Medicare & Medicaid Services said it was immediately expanding its auditing of Medicare Advantage plans.
 UnitedHealth Group fell 2.1% and Humana lost 7.6%.

 Wall Street had several economic updates on Thursday.